AntonioFeijaoUK/www-antoniofeijao-com/docs/_posts/2022/2022-06-30-aws-s3-and-lambda-create-s3-presigned-url-and-emails-link-via-sns-topic.md

 tags:       ["automation", "security", "file-sharing", ""]
 ---

-Sample lambda functions that run based on `event trigger` from EventBridge on S3PutObject.
+Sample lambda functions that run based on `S3 event trigger` on `s3:ObjectCreated`.

+**UPDATE**

+Upload objects greater than 16MB+ requires the additional event trigger of `s3:ObjectCreated:CompleteMultipartUpload`.

+> Kudus for AWS Support for helping me with the troubleshoot.

 1) SNS topic with email, txt, ... subscribers.

-2) Create event bridge rule for S3 put Object.
+2) Create S3 event trigger with the lambda funtion as a target

+S3 events for:

+* `s3:ObjectCreated:Put`

+* `s3:ObjectCreated:CompleteMultipartUpload`

-3) Target a lambda functions to run the logic
+3) Target a lambda functions to run below logic

 * DISCLAIMER >> `Use at your own responsability.` <<